sanjuus/-100DaysofAI/Week 1/README.md

 - Evaluated the model on Accuracy, Precision, Recall, and F1-score

 ### Results

 - Test Accuracy: 0.8640
 - Test Precision: 0.8111
 - Test Recall: 0.4324
 - Test F1-Score: 0.5641

+## 👉 Day 3

+### Topic

+Scatter Plot using Matplotlib and seaborn

+### what I learned

+- what is scatter plot?
+- How to create a scatter plot using matplotlib and seaborn
+- When to use?
+- Where to use?

+### Practical Implementation

+- Basic scatter plot
+- markers
+- colors
+- transparency
+- colormap
+- Adding Trend line